alisameed32/Mondrian-Painting-Project/README.md

 Mondrian Composition Using HTML & CSS Grid 🎨

-Huge thanks to [Dr. Angela]([url](https://github.com/angelabauer)) Yu, thank you for her inspiring lessons on Udemy that made this project possible!
+Huge thanks to @angelabauer, Dr. Angela Yu, thank you for her inspiring lessons on Udemy that made this project possible!

 Live Demo – Click the link to see the project in action!